AlBloom/ETS0121_15/Python101/str_methods/README.md

     suffix: The substring to check at the end of the string. start (optional): The starting index within the string where the check begins.
 Default is 0. end (optional): The ending index within the string where the check ends.
 Default is the end of the string.

+# str.strip()
+The strip() method in Python is a string method that removes leading and trailing whitespace (spaces, tabs, and newlines) from the string.
+It can also remove specified characters if provided.
+The resulting valaue will be a new string with leading and trailing characters removed.
+SYNTAX: string.strip([chars])
+    The parameter chars (optional) is a string specifying the characters to remove.
+If not provided, it removes whitespace by default.

+# str.lstrip()
+The lstrip() method in Python is a string method that removes leading whitespace (or specified characters) from the string.
+It only affects the left side (beginning) of the string.
+This method results a new string with leading characters removed.
+SYNTAX: string.lstrip([chars])
+    Again the parameter arameters chars (optional) is a string specifying the characters to remove.
+If not provided, it removes whitespace by default.

+# str.rstrip()
+The rstrip() method in Python is a string method that removes trailing whitespace (or specified characters) from the string.
+It only affects the right side (end) of the string.
+Tis one will result a new string with trailing characters removed.
+SYNTAX: string.lstrip([chars])
+    Again the parameter arameters chars (optional) is a string specifying the characters to remove.
+If not provided, it removes whitespace by default.